Call Center Culture- 8 Critical Steps for Transforming Your Call Center

-Can you describe the culture of your organization and the types of employees that meet that standard in a couple words?
-Most cannot and until a couple years ago neither could we.
-If you cannot plainly explain you culture in hiring you are spinning your wheels and I would bet have higher turnover and a work environment that I am sure can be improved.
+Can you describe the culture of your organization and the types of employees that meet that standard in a couple of words?
+Most cannot and until a couple of years ago neither could we.
+If you cannot plainly explain your culture in hiring you are spinning your wheels and I would bet have higher turnover and a work environment that I am sure can be improved.

 3. Control the First 30 Minutes: